isomerpages/moe-meridianpri/_the-meridian-experience/Teaching & Learning Programme/Information & Communications Technology.md

 •	Computational thinking skills<br>
 •	Hands-on coding and robotics projects<br>
-•	Emerging technologies, including Artificial Intelligence
+•	Emerging technologies, including Artificial Intelligence<br>

 This early exposure not only strengthens their tech foundation but also inspires a passion for innovation and problem-solving.